Survivor Benefits Before Retirement

 Benefits to your estate

-If you die without a spouse and you do not have a beneficiary, any survivor benefits would be payable to your estate.
+If you die without a spouse or eligible children and you do not have a beneficiary, any survivor benefits would be payable to your estate.

 What will my survivors receive?